-Economics majors who are interested in researching a specific issue or topic may want to consider enrolling in ECON399, "Independent Study in Economics", ECON499 "Independent Research in Economics", or in the Honors program.
+Economics majors who are interested in researching a specific issue or topic may want to consider enrolling in ECON399: "Independent Study in Economics", ECON499: "Independent Research in Economics", or in the Honors program.
 If you want to devote only one semester to independent study, then ECON399 or ECON499 are options.

 In general, ECON399 and ECON499 are open only to students who have maintained high grade point averages and have already taken appropriate economics courses as background.
-Motivated students should contact a prospective professor with a similar research/academic area of interest to sponsor/supervise them in an ECON399 or ECON499 directed independent study (professor biographies are avaialble on the department home page).
+Motivated students should contact a prospective professor with a similar research/academic area of interest to sponsor/supervise them in an ECON399 or ECON499 directed independent study (professor biographies are available on the faculty page).
 Students need to have a proposal for the area they wish to explore and articulate the scope of the work they propose.
 The arrangements for work and grading are worked out between the professor, the student, and Dr. Cindy Clement, Director of Undergraduate Studies in Economics.